 - In a large bowl, gently toss the flour, baking soda, salt, and cinnamon together until combined.
 Set aside.

 - In a separate bowl, whisk the honey and brown sugar together – it will be thick and lumpy.
 Try to get out as many lumps as you can.
 Add the mashed banana, yogurt, and beaten egg.
 Slowly pour the wet ingredients into the dry ingredients.
 Gently begin to fold it all together.
 It will be very thick.
 Add the milk slowly and continue to gently mix the ingredients together.
 The milk will thin everything out, but the batter will still remain thick.
 Fold in the chocolate chips.
 Fold in the raspberries last.
 Be very gentle not to dye the batter pink from the raspberry juices.
 Try to not overmix the batter, which will lend tough, dry muffins.

 - Divide the batter between 15 muffin tins.
 Fill all the way to the top.
 Sprinkle a few more chocolate chips on top if desired.
 Bake the first 12, then the last three in another batch.
 Fill the empty muffin tins halfway with water in the 2nd batch to ensure even baking and prevent your pan from warping.
 Bake for 17-18 minutes until very lightly browned on the edges.
 A toothpick inserted in the center should come out clean.

 - Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack to cool until ready to eat.

-Make ahead tip: Muffins stay soft, fresh, and moist in the refrigerator for up to 5 days.
+- Make Ahead & Freezing Instructions: Muffins stay soft, fresh, and moist in the refrigerator for up to 5 days.
 Muffins freeze well for up to 2 months.
 Thaw overnight in the refrigerator and heat up (if desired) before enjoying.